Colon Polyps - Topic Overview

 found during tests for colon cancer.
 Experts recommend routine colon cancer testing for everyone between the ages of 50 and 75 who has a normal risk for colon cancer.
-People with a higher risk, such as African Americans and people with a strong family history of colon cancer, may need to be tested sooner.
+People with a higher risk, such as those with a strong family history of colon cancer, may need to be tested sooner.
 The tests for colon